9track/FlashFloppy-wiki/Gotek-Compatibility.md

 explicitly).
 These 34-pin models all share the same basic design, varying only in preinstalled firmware and user interface (display and buttons).
-Since the fixed-format (720kB vs 1.44MB) stock firmware is replaced by FlashFloppy, this particular distinction between Gotek models is irrelevant.
+Since the fixed-format (720kB vs 1.44MB) stock firmware is being replaced, this particular distinction between Gotek models is
+irrelevant: all of them can handle an almost infinite range of disk formats with FlashFloppy installed.

 ![34-pin Gotek](assets/gotek-34pin.jpg)